 A successful veteran of Silicon Valley, Paul Holland is Managing Director and VC-in-Residence at Mach49, where he leads the company’s Corporate Venture Investing Practice.
 Paul works with global businesses to design, launch, and manage CVC Funds that leverage the experience, deal flow, global network, and success of his team of top-tier Silicon Valley VCs.
 Paul supports Executive Investment Committees, bringing the discipline, portfolio mindset, metrics, and best practices needed to drive meaningful growth.
 He also teaches clients best-in-class methods for partnering with and leveraging external startups to drive maximum value and innovation across the core business.

-Prior to joining Foundation, he had an equally stellar operating career, joining Reed Hastings at Pure Software, ultimately running, Middle East and Africa and helping Pure have one of the hottest IPOs of that vintage.
+Prior to joining Foundation, he had an equally stellar operating career, joining Reed Hastings at Pure Software, ultimately running Europe, Middle East, and Africa and helping Pure have one of the hottest IPOs of that vintage.
 He was later recruited by Benchmark Capital to join Mark Gainey at Kana Communications as its first C-suite executive to help Kana grow quickly and go public, ultimately attaining a $9B market cap.
 In total, Paul helped generate over $13B in market capitalization during his operating career.

 Paul began his career at SRI International, where, as he likes to tell his kids, he was a “human Google,” conducting inquiries on a broad variety of topics for global businesses.